orblivion/ntfy/.sandstorm/README_DETAILS.md

     * I could try to find a "verbose" mode for ntfy and just dump everything it's getting from the server.
     * Hopefully ntfy just gets a "ping" to let it know to pull from the server.
     * Watch the database.
 See if it gets the contents of Matrix messages etc.
-* Which apps work?
-    * List the apps here so we can keep testing them.
-    * Watch the database.
-See if it sees notifications for those apps.
-* Do websocket-based connections work at all?
-* Server security and performance testing (mostly not necessary until we add the Admin API)
-    * Make sure API response time from a sleeping grain is low
-    * Make sure curl $API/$ADMIN URLS don't give me the admin
-    * Make sure I can't somehow get the offer template via the API.
-Try opening it in a browser to see.
-        * Don't forget that we're not calling Sandstorm at the root URL.
-Does that matter though?
-        * I think it makes requests to parent though.
 * See what happens if I use multiple API URLs.
     * If I use it on two different phones, will I get duplicate Mastodon (etc) notifications?
 Or will it be a different topic per phone?
         * Because the service sees two different ntfy servers to update.
 Even though it's actually the same server.